The Growing Forest of Leaves

 Find out more at www.johnsondugan.com

-This program is pending approval for 1.25 PDCs for the SHRM-CP® or SHRM-SCP®.
+This program is approved for 1.25 PDCs for the SHRM-CP® or SHRM-SCP®.
 For more information about certification or recertification, please visit www.shrmcertification.org.
 Northstate SHRM is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP®.